 Western North Carolinians are blessed with some incredible gifts of nature: cocooned amidst the Blue Ridge and Great Smoky Mountain ranges, with abundant forestry, state and local parks, hiking trails galore, rivers ideal for kayaking and canoeing spilling into majestic waterfalls-you name it, we’ve got it!
-And the best the North Carolina mountains have to offer may just be at Chimney Rock State Park, in the Village of Chimney Rock and Rutherford County, just a little over an hour’s drive from Wildberry Lodge.
+And the best NC has to offer may just be the mountaintop experience at Chimney Rock State Park in Asheville NC, about an hour’s drive from Wildberry Lodge.

 For 100-plus years, the park has been sought out by regular tourists and explorers worldwide, in particular due to its main attraction: the 500 million+ year old spire from which one can garner a one-of-a-kind panoramic view up to 75 miles on a clear day!